Concept of Velocity Ratio (V.R)

 4. Is it Possible for the Velocity Ratio of an Inclined Angle to be Greater than One?

 If the coefficient of friction is low, while the angle of inclination is high.
-Then it is possible for the velocity of an inclined plane to be greater than 1.
+Then the velocity of an inclined plane can be greater than 1.

 5. What do You Understand by the Relationship Between the Velocity Ratio of an Inclined Plane and the Mechanical Advantage of a Machine?